merdok/homebridge-miot/docs/robotcleaner.md

 The local path probes the capabilities exposed by each robot.
 It tries standard MIOT first and only uses legacy status, command, or room-mapping methods when the device responds to them.
 For `auto` and `cloud`, a configured credential pair or cached MiCloud session is also used for rate-limited reachability checks.
 If neither the LAN path nor MiCloud responds, Matter reads fail and the operational state changes to Error instead of continuing to serve stale state.
 The settings UI can reuse the most recent successful discovery/2FA login when **Cache MiCloud session** is pressed; if no prior login is available it opens the login flow and then enables the cache for Matter robots.

 Matter support requires Homebridge 2.x with Matter enabled on the main bridge or on the plugin child bridge.
 These bridge settings are independent.
 If Matter is disabled, unavailable, or the selected connection cannot be established, the plugin falls back to the existing HomeKit robot switch.
 The older `matterMode` setting remains accepted for configuration compatibility but is no longer shown in the settings UI.

+Apple Home exposes start and stop for Matter vacuums in automations, but does not currently expose send-to-dock as an automation action. `matterHomeKitDockSwitch` fills that gap with a plain HomeKit switch named `<robot> Return to Dock`.
+Turning it on calls the same `goHome()` command as the Matter vacuum and then resets the switch to off.
+Pair the Homebridge bridge (or this plugin's child bridge) with Apple Home in addition to commissioning the Matter robot; the switch travels over HomeKit, not Matter.

 When the robot reports charging complete, or reports 100% while charging, its Matter operational state is `Ready`.
 Robots that are still charging continue to report `Charging`.